 The Urban Street Forest Foundation uses vertical greening in cities as a tool to plant as many trees as possible in countries affected by desertification for the benefit of large-scale landscape restoration.

 Vertical greening in cities is realised by means of trees and plants on balconies.
 For each tree on the balcony, at least one is planted in a country that is affected by desertification.
 Planting in these areas is done together with local farmers in Agroforestry projects.

 Spain 2018 (video)

 TEDx Maastricht (video)

-We accomplish this by involving children, neighbours, artists, local shops, companies and organizations.
+We do this by involving children, neighbours, artists, local shops, companies and organizations.
 For every tree planted on a balcony in your neighborhood, a tree is planted to combat desertification.
 We do this together with farmers to help make their lands fertile again.
 In effect farmers can improve their living and bring more products to market.
-The inspiration for the project came from Friedensreich Hundertwasser, this Austrian artist came up with the concept 'The Tree Tenant'.
+Our project is inspired by Friedensreich Hundertwasser, an Austrian artist that came up with the concept of 'The Tree Tenant'.